This Cheesy Shrimp and Grits Casserole is a touch spicy, with a Creole kick, and totally irresistible with layers of cheddar grits and sauteed shrimp!

 - Cook your grits until they’re thick, though if you like thinner grits, add some extra liquid.
 Just taste to make sure they’re soft and tender.

 What to Serve with Shrimp and Grits

-With a full flavored, spicy entree, you’ll want simple sides like roasted vegetables or a green salad.
+With a full-flavored, spicy entree, you’ll want simple sides like roasted vegetables or a green salad.
 I love this Roasted Asparagus with Balsamic Brown Butter.
 The bit of vinegar helps cut the richness of the shrimp and grits as does the lemon in this Lemon Garlic Broccoli.
-For a refreshing salad, I recommend this Citrus Spinach Salad and this Honey Lime Fruit Salad would be fabulous accompaniment for breakfast or dinner!
+For a refreshing salad, I recommend this Citrus Spinach Salad and this Honey Lime Fruit Salad would be a fabulous accompaniment for breakfast or dinner!

 More Terrific Dinner Casseroles